WILLE-DAC/wip/V Imperium by-laws.md

 1. Stakeholders identity is conceiled; stakeholders can publish and vote on proposals, invest and withdraw cryptocurrency without disclosing real identity.

-2. Angels need to proove their previous membership as angels within NERV sister DAO but need not disclose their real identity.
+2. Angels need to proove their previous membership as angels within NERV sister DAC but need not disclose their real identity.

 3. Composition and identity of KREDIT members must be dully disclosed.